determined-ai/determined/docs/model-dev-guide/dtrain/dtrain-implement.rst

    This impacts results shown in the WebUI and TensorBoard but does not influence model behavior or hyperparameter search.

-To learn more about these optimizations, visit the ``optimizations`` section in the :ref:`experiment-config-reference`.
+To learn more about these optimizations, visit the :ref:`optimizations <exp-config-optimizations>` section in the Experiment Configuration Reference.

 If you're not seeing improved performance with distributed training, your model might have a performance bottleneck that can't be directly alleviated by using multiple GPUs, such as with data